Yellow Tongue Coating: TCM Heat Patterns vs Everyday Causes

 Can MyZenCheck tell me why my tongue is yellow?

-No. It can organize visible pattern clues and support tracking.
-It cannot determine the medical cause of yellow coating.
+No. It can assign labels to visible image features.
+It cannot determine the medical cause of yellow coating or establish a health trend.

 Key Takeaways

-- ✓ A red tongue plus yellow coating is a stronger heat-pattern clue
+- β A red body plus yellow coating is still only a traditional visual association

 Content cluster context